Find answers to your most common news questions here. Click on any question to expand the answer.

 I would like to interview an expert on a specific field.
 How do I do go about it?

-I would like to go the hospital to interview a patient, shoot pictures or video.
+I would like to go the hospital to interview a patient, take photos or video.

-The presence of media personnel inside the hospital must first be approved by the medical center’s director of communications.
+The presence of media personnel inside the hospital must first be vetted and approved by the public relations team.

-Media personnel should expect to be escorted by a medical center representative while inside the premises.
-Patients may not be filmed or interviewed unless we have received written authorization from them or their legal guardian.
+Media personnel should expect to be escorted by a PR representative while on the premises.
+Patients may not be filmed or interviewed unless they have given written authorization from them or their legal guardian.

-TV crews who want to use the medical campus as a backdrop must shoot their video from the sidewalk, unless they receive permission to shoot within the medical center’s premises.
+TV or production crews who want to use the LLUH campus as a backdrop must capture their video from the sidewalk, unless they receive permission to be on campus and have a PR or security escort.

 How do we get included on the news information distribution list?

-Please send an E-mail requesting addition to the news information distribution list to any of the public information officers listed above.
+Please send an E-mail requesting to be added to the news information distribution list to pr@llu.edu.

 What does it mean when a patient's condition is in "serious," "critical," etc.?